Thierry Dusautoir: Personal life

-Dusautoir was born in Abidjan, Côte d'Ivoire.
+Dusautoir was born in Abidjan, Ivory Coast.
 He has a French father and Ivorian mother.
-He did not take up rugby until he was 16; before that, his favourite sport was judo.
+He did not take up rugby until he was 16; before that, his favourite sport was judo, which he almost chose as his career, having done it for 13 years and becoming a double brown belt, before switching to rugby.

 He is a graduate chemical engineer.
-He also studied in MBA program at emlyon business school.
+He also studied in MBA program at Emlyon business school.